 of the wood.
 All logs which contain the heart of the tree will develop

 lengthwise cracks or checks.
 The check never goes deeper than the heart.

-Since moisture is a factor in the checking process, the depth and span of the checks will vary upon placement outdoors.
-Direct sunshine contributes to the drying of logs, therefore widening their cracks.
+Because moisture is a factor in the checking process, the depth and span of the checks will vary upon placement outdoors.
+Direct sunshine contributes to the drying of logs, widening their cracks.
 Moisture and indirect light will shrink cracks.

-The Cypress tree grows mainly along the southern coastlines and inland areas.
-The tree produces an oil called cypressine which acts as a natural preservative within the wood.
-This inherent characteristic of the Southern Cypress makes it durable and extremely resistant to harsh weather conditions, insects and fungus.
+You may be wondering about cypress vs. cedar outdoor furniture.
+The cypress tree grows mainly along southern coastlines and inland areas.
+The tree produces an oil called cypressine that acts as a natural preservative within the wood.
+This inherent characteristic of the Southern cypress makes it durable and extremely resistant to harsh weather conditions, insects and fungus.

-The lumber is lightweight, scarce of knots, medium textured, and dimensionally stable with a closed straight grain.
-It is easy to cut, saw, nail, and resists splitting, warping, checking, splintering and cracking.
-Cypress wood compliments any interior or exterior architectural style from Rustic, Traditional to Modern.
+The lumber is lightweight, scarce of knots, medium textured and dimensionally stable with a closed, straight grain.
+It is easy to cut, saw and nail, and resists splitting, warping, checking, splintering and cracking.
+Cypress wood complements any interior or exterior architectural style, whether rustic, traditional or modern.

-Cypress siding has been commonly used for years on coastal and resort homes.
+Cypress siding has been used for years on coastal and resort homes.
 It was also used by colonial builders for their homes, barns, cotton gins, warehouses, boatbuilding and docks.
-Cypress wood has even been reused from 100 year old structures.
-Other beneficial uses today include: porches, bridges, shingles, shutters and greenhouse construction.
+Cypress wood has even been reused from 100-year-old structures.
+Other beneficial uses today include porches, bridges, shingles, shutters and greenhouse construction.